Trevor Forster, Managing Director of Titan Enterprises, shares his experience of new product development

 Drawing upon over 40 years of experience of management and new product development I have become a great believer in keeping things as simple as possible but this philosophy in itself can cause problems.
-Recently I was pushing the Titan development team to reduce the number of components in a new product to decrease manufacturing costs inventory and create a speedier flow meter assembly.
+Recently I was pushing the Titan development team to reduce the number of components in a new product to decrease manufacturing costs, inventory and create a speedier flow meter assembly.
 This led us down a very protracted development route which delayed the product launch.
 Some of these cost reductions were beneficial but sometimes we ended up with a similar configuration to the initial design but with months lost trying to solve problems created by the newly introduced ideas.
-Nevertheless, I actively encourage exploring new ideas: we all learn even from mistakes and several of the greatest inventions of all time have been the results of an accident or an erroneous test, so you never quite know where something new may take you!
+Nevertheless, I actively encourage exploring new ideas: we all learn even from mistakes and several of the greatest inventions of all time have been the result of an accident or an erroneous test, so you never quite know where something new may take you!
 Post-it notes are a perfect example of this where the development of an apparently useless, weak, pressure sensitive adhesive found an application that had not existed before.

 How good is good enough?